 CMD ["npm", "run", "serve"]

-In our example, our app builds and puts all of its necessary files to run in production in a sub directory called “dist”.
-What not we just wipe everything but “dist” and serve “dist”?
+In our example, our app builds and puts all of its essential files to run in production in a sub directory called “dist”.
+What if we only kept “dist” in our final docker build?

 # Use an official light Node.js image as the base image